Types of Barbells – Introduction

-What are the different types of barbells at the gym and how do you choose the right one for you?
+What are the various types of barbells at the gym, and how do you select the right one for you?

 While they’re easy to take for granted, the barbell is probably the most essential strength training tool.

-Just add some collars, weights, a bench, and a squat rack, and you have everything you need to build muscle, get stronger, lose weight, or get fit.
+Add some collars, weights, a bench, and a squat rack; you have everything you need to build muscle, get stronger, lose weight, or get fit.

-But did you know there is more than one type of barbell, and each one serves a different purpose?
+But did you know there’s more than one kind of barbell, each designed with a specific purpose?

-So, if you are in the market to buy a barbell, you must know the different kinds available to get the right one for your needs.
+So, if you are in the market to buy a weight bar, you must know the different kinds available to get the right barbell for your needs.

 This post may contain affiliate links.
 Please see my full disclosure policy for details.